We

 The basement appears empty, but they find

-a door to another room.
-They head in, but
+a door to another room and head in only to

 them inside the bottom of the elevator